Sandstone-hosted roll-front uranium deposits with potential for in-situ recovery

 Geology and Mineralization

-The 35-75 Property is located within the southern Powder River Basin, on the western side of the basin axis.
-The basin is a north-northwest trending, asymmetrical syncline that extends from central Wyoming into southern Montana and from the western slopes of the Black Hills to the eastern flank of the Big Horn Mountains.
+The 35-75 Property (as well as the Coal Hill Property) is located within the southern Powder River Basin, on the western side of the basin axis.
+The Powder River Basin is the most prolific ISR producing uranium district in the U.S. The basin is a north-northwest trending, asymmetrical syncline that extends from central Wyoming into southern Montana and from the western slopes of the Black Hills to the eastern flank of the Big Horn Mountains.
 The area is characterized by shallow, northeast dipping strata forming low bluffs and broad flat uplands cut by gullies from recent erosion.
 Cretaceous and early Tertiary sedimentary and volcaniclastic rocks cover most of the surface within the basin.